zorbathut/dec/docs/articles/fp_serialization.md

 # Serialization

 The def system is basically a big deserialization library.
-It makes sense to also support serialization, and non-def deserialization, so it can be used to make savegames.
+It makes sense to also support serialization, and non-def deserialization, so it can be used to write savegames.
 This is definitely less work than writing a separate serialization/deserialization system, but it does require a few new features.

 ## Versioning